Sekondi Takoradi Metropolitan Authority

 Sekondi-Takoradi Metropolitan Authority is a former district council that was located in Western Region, Ghana.
-Originally created as an district council in 1975.
+Originally created as a district council in 1975.
 However on 1988, it was split off into two new district assemblies: Shama Ahanta East Metropolitan District (capital: Sekondi-Takoradi) and Ahanta West District (capital: Agona Nkwanta).
 The district council was located in the southeast part of Western Region and had Sekondi-Takoradi as its capital town.